 The Board of Directors ("the Board") is collectively responsible for management, operations and decisions of the Company.
 The Board well understand the importance of incorporating a good corporate governance in the management and internal control of the Group.
-This Report highlights the best practices that the Company has adopted and explained how the Company has applied the principles of the Code Provisions set out in the Corporate Governance Code ("the Code") contained in the Appendix 14 (as in force as at 31 December 2021) to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules").
-During the year ended 31 December 2021, the Company has complied with the Code except for the deviation from code provisions A.2.1 and C.2.5 of the Code as described below.
+This Report highlights the best practices that the Company has adopted and explained how the Company has applied the principles of the Code Provisions set out in the Corporate Governance Code ("the Code") as contained in Part 2 of the Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules").
+During the year ended 31 December 2022, the Company has complied with the Code except for the deviation from code provisions C.2.1 and D.2.5 of the Code as described in the relevant sections in this Annual Report.